jingelrpg/coc-vft/README.md

-  and all German soldiers getting mysteriously killed and taken away during an exceptionally dark night by a giant alien creature, which left recurring horror visions in his mind for most of his life.
+  and all German soldiers getting mysteriously killed and taken away during an exceptionally dark night by a giant alien creature, which left recurring horror visions in Radek's mind for most of his life.
-* A man of action, who is almost fearless after having endured an unimaginable fright when whitnessing the supernatural incident on the battle field, but got lazy ...
+* A man of action, who is almost fearless after having endured an unimaginable fright when whitnessing the supernatural incident on the battle field, but got lazy in his old days due to alcohol, which he drinks more and more to drown his torturing emotions about the losses of all the loved ones in his life.
-* Having lost his parents to the war at home, he moved to Gdynia after the war to help building the new Baltic Sea port, started a family and stayed there.
+* After having lost his parents to the war at home, he moved to Gdynia after the war to help building the new Baltic Sea port, started a family and stayed there.